-The Department has identified four documents as falling within the scope of your request.
-These documents consist of the Application for Tariff Concession Order 41131414 together with the supporting material provided with that application.

-These documents were in the possession of the Department on 3 November 2017 when your request was received.
+The Department has identified three documents as falling within the scope of your request.
+These documents were in the possession of the Department on 5 February 2018 when your request was received.

 Attachment A is a schedule which describes the relevant documents and sets out my decision in relation to each of them.